-- Sustained surface winds, or frequent gusts, of 25 mph or higher - Unusually hot or dry conditions (e.g. Relative Humidity (RH) less than 20%) - Dry thunderstorm activity is foreseen during an extremely dry period - Anytime the forecaster sees a change in weather that would result in a significant increase in fire danger (e.g. very strong winds associated with a cold front even though the Fire Danger Rating is below the VERY HIGH category, extensive lightning, etc.)
+- Sustained surface winds of 20 mph or higher - Unusually hot or dry conditions (i.e. Relative Humidity (RH) less than 20%) - Dry thunderstorm activity is foreseen during an extremely dry period - Anytime the forecaster sees a change in weather that would result in a significant increase in fire danger (e.g. very strong winds associated with a cold front even though the Fire Danger Rating is below the HIGH category, extensive lightning, etc.)